 A Doctor of Optometry (OD) is an independent, primary health care provider who examines the visual system, the eye and associated structures, as well as diagnoses, treats and manages related diseases and disorders.

 Optometry involves much more than prescribing and fitting glasses and contact lenses.
 ODs are trained to evaluate a patient’s visual condition and to determine the best treatment for that condition.
 ODs are usually considered to be the primary care providers for patients seeking eye and vision care.

-Recently, through health care reform and the Affordable Care Act (ACA), more Americans have gained access to health insurance.
+As a result of the Affordable Care Act, more Americans have gained access to health insurance.
 In addition, the ACA requires that most health care plans now include a pediatric vision care benefit.
 Millions of children have gained health insurance coverage and will have access to an annual, comprehensive eye exam and treatment from an optometrist.

 Most optometrists practice “full-scope,” primary care optometry and treat and manage all forms of visual and ocular conditions.
 However, a practitioner may choose to concentrate his/her practice on treating a selected population or visual condition.

 Many optometrists also focus on specific sub-specialties, such as pediatrics, vision therapy, ocular disease, head trauma and other areas.

 What if I want to do research or teach?

 Students interested in gaining an even greater understating of the visual system in order to pursue a career in research or academia will likely need to obtain an MS and/or PhD degree, in conjunction or independently of an OD degree.